Hive-IT-GmbH/wp-featurizer/README.md

 # WP-Featurizer (F8R)

 This plugin allows you to use Feature Flags in Plugins and Themes.
-This plugin is primarily intended to be used inside a WP-Multisite.
+This plugin can only be used inside a WP-Multisite.
-Sell your Features and control them using WP-CLI in a WP Multisite.
+Sell your Features and control them using WP-CLI in your own controlled WP Multisite.

-The Features should be stored globally in the network options.
-They should be mirrored into the [WordPress Object Cache](https://developer.wordpress.org/reference/classes/wp_object_cache/) system for best possible access performance.
-The cache should be updated on all relevant calls registering features or saving global values into it.
-The feature state should be saved as per site option.
-It should as well be cached.
-Enabled / Disabled checks should thus mostly run against the cache instead of the database.
-Only if none exists, the values should be pulled from the option and a cache should be created.
-It is highly advised to use some persistent cachich like WP-Redis or Memcache.

-The cache key will be `<vendor>.<group>.<feature>`.
-A cache group of `f8r` will be used for all cache entries.

-This Plugin might be required to be installed as a MU-Plugin to be available before all plugins and themes are loaded.

 ## Registering Features